Youssef-kobi/ChatApp/README.md

 ## Introduction

-This project is a MERN template for building fullstack JavaScript applications.
-The technology stack is as follows:
+This project is a MERN Chat Application.
+The technologies used are as follows:

 - **MongoDB** as a NoSQL database
 - **React** for the front-end, bootstrapped with "Create React App".